 The 21st-century software engineering practices of continuous integration (CI) and continuous delivery (CD) have rapidly come to define the best practices for software development, quality assurance, and delivery.
 CI/CD practices are fundamental to most successful DevOps practices and enable huge benefits for delivering more value, more frequently and with lower risk than traditional engineering.
 At the same time, CI/CD practices drastically reduce many of the risks and pains associated with deploying software releases and bugfixes.

 Jenkins has long been the community tool leader in the open-source world for practicing continuous integration and delivery.
-It’s robust and enterprise-capable big brother, the CloudBees Jenkins platform, expands the capabilities users love about Jenkins to an enterprise-class toolchain and level of support.
+It’s a robust and enterprise-capable big brother, the CloudBees Jenkins Platform, expands the capabilities users love about Jenkins to an enterprise-class toolchain and level of support.

 This course is available for both the open source and CloudBees Platform versions of Jenkins.

 In this Hands-on Jenkins Training Course, You Will:

 - Automate your Software Delivery Pipeline with Jenkins

 - Take your Agile Teams to the next level with Jenkins

 - Reduce integration issues

 - Review and implement best practices for Jenkins Pipeline Plugin